nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Target User Profile

 * is a new homeowner who cooks
-* has a needs to manage a significant number of foods in the fridge
+* has a need to manage a significant number of food items in the fridge
 * has a tendency to forget expiry date and location of the food stored
 * can type fast
 * prefers typing to mouse interactions